clouddatastack/clouddatastack.com/docs/_sources/stack/03_compute.rst.txt

 3. Compute and Query
 ============================

-- Deploying Notebooks and PySpark Pipelines
+- Deploying Notebooks and PySpark Jobs
 - Transformations with DBT
-- DBT with Slim CI and Write-Audit-Publish Approach
+- Write-Audit-Publish with Slim CI
 - Federation of queries through Trino